EeToSe/Archived-EeToSe.github.io/docs/linux/bash.md

 # Bash - a Unix shell and command language
 {:no_toc}
-This section foucs on tips for speed and efficiency in working in bash shell.
+Reminders for speed and efficiency in working in bash shell.
 {:fs-6}

 UNDER CONSTRUCTION